ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/audio/midi.md

-If a MIDI device is connected when the Zilch Engine starts up it will listen for messages from that device and send corresponding [ MidiEvents ](../../../code_reference/class_reference/midievent.md).
+If a MIDI device is connected when the Zilch Engine starts up it will listen for messages from that device and send corresponding [MidiEvents](../../../code_reference/class_reference/midievent.md).
 It does not keep track of device changes, so if a MIDI keyboard is plugged in after the editor or the game is running it won't respond to that device.

  # Common Uses

-- Using a synthesizer created with the [AdditiveSynthNode ](soundnode/additivesynthnode.md)
+- Using a synthesizer created with the [AdditiveSynthNode](soundnode/additivesynthnode.md)
 - Alternate game input and control

  # Using the MIDI Events